seanpue/graphtransliterator/docs/tutorial.rst

 before there were Unicode fonts.

 The Devanagari alphabet is an abugida (alphasyllabary), where each "syllable" is a separate symbol.
-Vowels, except for the default "a," have a unique symbol that connects to a consonant.
+Vowels, except for the default अ ("a") have a unique symbol that connects to a consonant.
 At the start of the words, they have a unique shape.
 Consonants in sequence, without intermediary vowels, change their shape and are joined together.
 In Unicode, that is accomplished by using